I take this project seriously and have devised a strategy to test each of the providers thoroughly, aiming to put each through their paces.

 I focus on comparing the main important areas that make the biggest difference between each of these companies to keep it simple.

-In order to keep the tests as fair as possible I make sure that I only use real money, no asking for a free server for a test – that won’t give reliable result.
+In order to keep the tests as fair as possible, I make sure that I only use real money, no asking for a free server for a test – that won’t give a reliable result.

 Here is my 7 step process for testing RUST server providers:

 - Rent a RUST server hosting package from the company using PayPal (I cancel the automatic payment straight away just in case, so I don’t accidentally pay for a second month)

 - Set up a new blank world with the default settings

 - Attempt to add my favorite 5 server mods

 - Connect to the server from within the in-game server list